 In our next portrait in the series on "SHARE Rural Ambassador for Inclusive Territories", local elected representative Jérôme Perdrix speaks about what he calls a duty to welcome refugees.
 He strongly believes that the participation of local communities and refugees is essential to find solutions for integration.

 The SHARE Network, as partner to the CoR and a member of the Cities and Regions for Integration Initiative took part in the 9th CIVEX Commission Meeting on 28th September, 2021.
-ICMC Europe Director Petra Hueck highlighted the need for further multistakeholder parnerships, between regions, cities and local communities, under the horizontal priorities of the Asylum Migration and Integration Fund (AMIF 2021-2027).
+ICMC Europe Director Petra Hueck highlighted the need for further multistakeholder partnerships, between regions, cities and local communities, under the horizontal priorities of the Asylum Migration and Integration Fund (AMIF 2021-2027).

 Watch the event recording HERE